kevindh89/360-viewer/README.md

 ### ESLint

-ESLint is a package to run checks over the codebase.
+ESLint is a JavaScript package to run checks over the codebase.
 In this project the ESLint inspection runs automatically at every git commit.

+I recommend to globally install ESLint:

+> npm install -g eslint

 You can also manually run ESLint inspection with this command: